qtsky89/portfolio/django/templates/clous.md

 <img src="https://wonhee-clous.s3.ap-northeast-2.amazonaws.com/clous_architecture.png" width="80%">

 ## Summary
-- **Situation**: Naver search developers used physical servers to run search logic.
-Managing actions such as restoring failed servers, modifying replication, and adjusting server specifications demands a significant investment of time and energy.
+- **Situation**: Previously, Naver search developers relied on physical servers to deploy search logic, which required significant time and effort to manage, especially for tasks like server restoration.
-- **Task**: Make a platform that can make and run search service.
-And migrate from the old platform to the new one.
+- **Task**: Build a platform to streamline the creation and management of search services, and migrate services from the legacy platform to the new one.
-- **Action**: As a fullstack engineer, developed various pages. (service create, service list, Helmchart management, node management, server setting, manager setting, LB setting, K8S event monitor) And settled CI/CD pipeline.
+- **Action**: As a fullstack engineer, I developed key features, including service creation, service listing, Helm chart management, node and server configuration, manager and load balancer settings, and set up the CI/CD pipeline.
-- **Result**: Released v1.0.0 in 2023.10.
-And developed various feedback features.
-Currently 5 search services work as the production mode.
-More than 200 Naver search services will be migrated shortly.
-Cut every search developer's time by half because they don't have to submit form to get a new server or set up logging and monitoring system.
-Saved 30% of server costs by efficiency of cloud system.
+- **Result**: Launched v1.0.0 in October 2023, followed by ongoing feature enhancements based on user feedback.
+Currently, hundreds of services are running in production mode, with more Naver search services scheduled for migration soon.
+The platform has saved developers approximately 50% of their time by eliminating manual tasks like pysical server requests and setting up logging and monitoring systems.
-- **Tech Stack**: Kubernetes, Helmchart, Gin, Vue.js, GraphQL, MariaDB, Quasar, ArgoCD.
+- **Tech Stack**: Kubernetes, Helmchart, Gin(Golang), Vue.js(Typescript), GraphQL, MariaDB, Quasar, ArgoCD.
 Github action, Cypress.
-- **Duration**: 2017.04 ~ present, 15 members
+- **Duration**: 2017.04 ~ present
+- **Member**: 15

 ## CI / CD that I made
 * CI